 2 cups of fresh corn or frozen sweet corn mostly thawed

 1/2 cup of fresh tomatoes (diced)

 1 tablespoon of fresh garlic

-Place kernels in a medium bowl.
-Stir in avocados, red onion, tomato, beans, pepper, and garlic.
+Place corn kernels in a mixing bowl.
+Slowly stir in avocados, red onions, tomatoes, beans, pepper and garlic.

 Season with salt if desired.
 Serve with your favorite tortilla chip.

 This soup creation today has flavors from the garden you will come back for seconds for!
 In fact, the days I make this I have it for lunch, dinner and breakfast the next day.
 It isn’t too bad with a fried sunny side up egg on top.
 You will love my Spicy Chicken Soup Recipe if you enjoy the southwest of salsa flavors.

 This has got to be one of the easiest recipes to put together.
 I share a super simple salsa corn dip recipe you will love anytime of the year.